 Boundaries help us set limits around how and with whom we spend our time.
 They help us to focus our energy on things that serve our highest well-being and protect us from things that bring us down, make us feel bad about ourselves or the world around us, and waste energy that can otherwise be used for self-growth and personal development.

 Boundaries can be both physical and emotional.
 Physical boundaries help us choose who gets to share our physical space.
 Emotional boundaries help us set limits around things and people that jeopardize our emotional well-being.

 Healthy boundaries vs. unhealthy boundaries

 Not all boundaries are healthy.
-Unhealthy boundaries are those that are lacking.
+Weak boundaries are those that are lacking.
 A boundary, by definition, is something that marks a limit, so when your boundaries are unhealthy, that means that your personal limits are unclear.

 When your personal limits are unclear, then people don’t know how to treat you.
 It will be great if people naturally treated each other with kindness, respect, compassion, and loving care, but that’s unfortunately not the world we live in.

 People often take advantage of each other.
 We disrespect others and ourselves, often unknowingly.

 When someone sets a healthy boundary, they let others know what they will and will not tolerate and follow through with the consequences if that boundary is crossed.